You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 The other end of the spectrum is pure showing, where every bit of action is detailed extensively, revealing the experiences, thoughts, emotions, and actions of characters.
 Pure showing is useful for extremely dramatic scenes, such as a critical turning point in a story.

 Most successful modern creative writing is primarily showing with a bit of telling mixed in.
+You could skip over ten years with one line of telling, or have a whole book that spanned five minutes, but covered everything in extreme detail.

 The general guidelines are:

-Tell when it’s boring and you need to get through something for the story to make sense, or when you want to fill in the reader on a backstory, a description, or a piece of information without taking the extra pages to fully dramatize it.
+Tell (summarize) when it’s boring and you need to get through something for the story to make sense, or when you want to fill in the reader on a backstory, a description, or a piece of information without taking the extra pages to fully dramatize it.

 Don’t: Stan got in his car, turned the key, and warmed up the engine.
 Backing out of the driveway, he glanced in the rear-view mirror and sighed.
 It was another boring Monday.
 He turned onto Maplecrest Drive and headed for the freeway, just like every other day.
 He flipped through the radio station but nothing good was on.
-He pulled onto the freeway.
-After forty-five minutes in moderate traffic, he arrived in his usual parking spot, right on time.
+He pulled onto the freeway, and after forty-five minutes in moderate traffic, he arrived in his usual parking spot, right on time.
 As Stan walked into the building, Jimmy bumped into him and spilled boiling coffee on Stan’s crotch.

 Don’t: Billy stabbed his brother in the heart.
 The end.